Processing Component

 The handle provides a method you can call if you need to wait until the processing component is fully ready — meaning all its target states have been applied to external systems and all components in its sub-paths are ready:

-You usually only need to call ready() (or wait_until_ready() in sync) when you have logic that depends on the processing component's target states being applied — for example, querying the latest data from a target table after syncing it.
+You usually only need to call ready() when you have logic that depends on the processing component's target states being applied — for example, querying the latest data from a target table after syncing it.

-Use mount_run() when you need the processing component's return value.
-It returns a handle with a result() method:
+Use use_mount() when you need the processing component's return value.
+It mounts the component, waits until it's ready, and returns the value directly:

 coco.component_subpath("setup"),